 Concrete is tough – maybe too tough.
 As a raw material, it has the strength to withstand heavy traffic.
 But this doesn’t mean concrete isn’t prone to cracking, chipping, flaking and trenching.
 Cracking is nearly inevitable due the rigidity and hardness of concrete.
 Cracking opens up many unfavorable developments: poor appearance, moisture control issues, cleaning challenges, odor control, infestation, costly repair efforts, and more.

 When issues like this arise, it’s challenging to cut out, patch or replace damaged sections.
 This is important to consider for the longevity of the floor – and making sure it looks beautiful for years to come.
-Our modular products, like Natural Creations with Diamond 10 Technology, install quickly and easily for fast move-ins, renovations and repairs.
+Our modular products, like Natural Creations and Unbound with Diamond 10 Technology, install quickly and easily for fast move-ins, renovations and repairs.
 Unbound can even be installed with a loose lay or modified looselay method for a quick return to operational space.

 Like any type of hard surface flooring, concrete requires maintenance to maximize the life of the floor – which can include disruptive and expensive resealing every three to five years.
 Despite regular maintenance, it can easily stain from acidic foods, paints, solvents, cosmetics, tracked in-asphalt and cleaning chemicals, and depending on the coating that was used to seal the floor, it can still be quite porous.
 This means it will absorb and retain pungent liquids like pet urine and pickle juice, among others.
 It’s also important to note that it’s tough to predict how concrete will age due to imperfections in the aggregate and varying slab quality; this could impact maintenance plans and ultimately the life of the floor.